 Tax season is officially upon us.
 By now, you have probably already begun receiving your W-2s, 1099’s or other tax documents in the mail.
 That means there is no better time to get started with your organization to make filing your taxes a little easier this year.
 I’m going to walk you through the process my wife and I use to organize our tax documents for tax season.
-This is actually a year round process that involves very little upkeep – just a couple manila envelopes stored in a safe location.
+This is actually a year round process that involves very little upkeep – just a couple manila envelopes stored in a safe location and a digital filing system that takes a few minutes each month.

 How to Organize Your Tax Paperwork